Amazing 2 Day Seattle Itinerary 2025

 Seattle Space Needle

-The Seattle Space Needle is what Seattle is most famous for; a giant prick in the sky.
+A Seattle travel guide is not complete without mentioning the very architecture that Seattle is most famous for.
+The Seattle Space Needle is Seattle’s giant prick in the sky.
 The Seattle space needle is an observation tower that allows 360 degrees of viewing from the top viewing platform at 520 feet in the air.
 Built in 1962 and costing $4.5 million dollars at the time, this popular Seattle tourist attraction has seen more than 60 million visitors since opening day.

 As well as 3 viewing decks including an open air viewing deck , there is an indoor revolving glass floor which allows views of the needles architecture and Seattle directly below. one regret from my time in Seattle is not going up the Space needle, but unfortunately we were strapped for time and the exchange rate didn’t work in our favour.